 Endometrial Thickness – What You Need To Know

-Your body prepares the endometrium to host an embryo, each month, during your menstrual cycle.
+The inner lining of the female reproductive system, also known as the endometrium, usually thickens during menstruation.
+And this happens because your body prepares the endometrium to host an embryo each month during your menstrual cycle.
 During this process, the endometrial thickness increases or decreases.

 Two major hormones, estrogen and progesterone, cause these cycles of endometrial growth along with its shedding through menstruation if pregnancy does not occur.
 Let’s take a detailed look at how much thickness is normal.

-According to research, the thinnest thickness of the endometrium is between 2 to 4 mm, which is during menstruation.
+According to research, the thinnest thickness of the endometrium is between 2 to 4 mm, which is during menstruation or period (Days 1 to 5).

 The first half of the proliferative phase starts around the time between the end of one menstrual cycle, when the bleeding stops, before ovulation, or between day 6 and 14 of the cycle.
 The endometrium starts to get thicker and measures between 5 and 7 mm during this phase.